mabappi/tvshows/README.md

 ### Notes
-- Exception scenarios not been implemented. e.g.
+- Not all Exception scenarios been implemented. e.g.
--- If all the services are not up and running, data lost will occur.
-Use of messaging service like RabbitMq or Kafka will ensure durability and integraty.
--- and many others :)
+-- Handling last page - Last page might have more records every day.
+Need to re-fetch last page every day.